San Sebastian Jazz Festival

 Jazzaldia, more commonly known as the San Sebastian Jazz Festival, is a jazz festival in San Sebastian, Spain, held every year during the third week of July, and lasting for five days.

 The festival was founded in 1966, as the first jazz festival in Spain and one of the oldest in Europe.
 The Jazzaldia hosts around a hundred concerts on twelve stages across the city.
 Some of these concerts are free and others are ticketed; and some of the venues are in the open air and some others are indoors.
 Among these, the concerts in Zurriola Beach and the terraces of the Kursaal Auditorium are attended by the most people.
-In 2022, around 150,000 people attended the festival.

 History

 The first San Sebastian Jazz Festival took place on 10 and 11 September 1966.
 The following year the festival was moved to July, where it has remained since then.
 At first, Jazzaldia was an international competition for amateur groups, and the only professional performance was by Mickey Baker.

 Plaza de la Trinidad (Trinity Square), a square in the old town at the foot of Mount Urgull, was chosen as the main location of the Festival.
 This square was built in 1963, designed by the architect Peña Ganchegui to commemorate the centenary of the demolition of the city walls.
 Plaza de la Trinidad has been the main focus of the festival since then.
 The small area means that the audience is close to the stage, but in the mid-1970s more famous artists started to perform at Jazzaldia, so more spacious venues were needed, and the shows were moved to Anoeta Velodrome and the Sports Hall.

 During the first years of the festival, the programme prioritised mainstream and traditional jazz and blues, with artists such as Milt Buckner, Jo Jones, Cab Calloway, John Lee Hooker and Muddy Waters.
 Some years later, Jazzaldia hosted two performances by Charles Mingus in 1974 and 1977.
 A concert in the Velodrome by Chick Corea in 1981, attracted 15,000 people.
 However, over time attendance has decreased.

 In 1992, the organisers decided to stop organising concerts in the Velodrome and return to the origins of the festival at Plaza de la Trinidad.
 Nowadays, there are a dozen stages spread through the city.
 The festival has increased its attendance each year, and also the age range of attendees, with Zurriola Beach the most popular venue among young people.